 Richard Brophy is corporate sustainability professional with over fifteen years experience in the consumer technology, retail, professional services and not-for-profit sectors.
 He is currently Head of Purpose for Openreach.

-Sarah Bull works as Counsel at US law firm Katten Muchin Rosenman UK LLP where she advises both corporates and non-profits on all aspects of UK employment law.
+Sarah Bull is a partner at Wilsons Solicitors LLP where she advises both corporates and charities on all aspects of employment law and workplace matters.

-Joshua Castellino is Professor of Law & Dean, at the School of Law, Middlesex University, UK and a former journalist from Mumbai, India, (Express Newspapers).
+Joshua Castellino is Executive Director of Minority Rights Group; Professor of Law & Dean, at the School of Law, Middlesex University, UK and a former journalist from Mumbai, India, (Express Newspapers).

 Steven Finizio is a partner at WilmerHale LLP, focused on international dispute resolution.
 He is a leading international arbitration lawyer, and has represented parties before the African Court of Human and Peoples' Rights and the European Court of Justice, among other international tribunals.

-Matt Francis is a chartered accountant and Head of Finance at the Sainsbury Family Charitable Trusts.
-He previously held roles at BBC Media Action, Moore Stephens LLP and Pricewaterhouse Coopers LLP.
+Matt Francis is Finance Director at the Sigrid Rausing Trust and a chartered accountant.
+Previously he was Head of Finance at the Sainsbury Family Charitable Trusts.
+He has also held roles at BBC Media Action, Moore Stephens LLP and Pricewaterhouse Coopers LLP.

 Caroline Frost is a journalist, author and broadcaster.
 In 2010, she became one of the founding editors of HuffPost UK.
 She is a published author, the current Chair of the Broadcasting Press Guild, and a regular radio and TV commentator on media, culture and ethics.